PGCL1/Celonis/README.md

 # Celonis Case Study

-This project began with an analysis of a business travel dataset with the primary objective of calculating the carbon emissions associated with business trips and deriving actionable insights.
+This project began with an analysis of a business travel dataset with the primary objective of calculating the carbon emissions associated with business trips and deriving actionable insights. [click here for more information](https://github.com/PGCL1/Celonis/blob/main/executiveSummary.md)

 ## Installation